kevinam99/MNE-token/README.md

 **The contract address is [0x572f7a3b4a97c837e3ad0da1322139eba07b1848](https://goerli.etherscan.io/token/0x572f7a3b4a97c837e3ad0da1322139eba07b1848?a=0x89811603161fCFaF010f1b9442ac470a81e54D8A).
 Anything other than this does not belong to me.**

+This token has been written from scratch, but I like how Openzeppelin allows to do much more, with less effort.
+I might try that for the next project.

 ## Concept
 We know the adage that time is money.
 However, money, once lost, can be recovered but not time.